-What B2B marketers need now is not a pre-pandemic - or even a pandemic - mindset, but a post-pandemic vision driven by the data that places the customer in the centre of organisational decision-making.
+What B2B marketers need now is not a pre-pandemic - or even a pandemic - mindset, but a post-pandemic vision driven by the data that places the customer at the centre of organisational decision-making.

 The big question is how do B2B marketers leverage the technological and online skills that are now available within their organisation and combine them with those developed among their customers, albeit not uniformly or with the same enthusiasm.
-Indeed, despite the acceleration to an online world during the pandemic, there will still be a significant section of customers desperate to return to human face-to-face interaction rather than having to use digital technology.
+Indeed, despite the acceleration to an online world during the pandemic, there will still be a significant section of customers desperate to return to human face-to-face interactions rather than having to use digital technology.

 Faced with a split of some customers wanting to return to pre-pandemic face-to-face relations and those that have embraced the new digital world, it would be easy to assume that marketers have to choose between the two.
 This is only possible if the offline and online worlds are seen as being on the same dimension – where at either extreme there is a fully offline way of marketing or a total online version, and in the middle is some sort of hybrid that mixes the two.

 What this understandable simplification obscures is the possibility of combining the two worlds rather than trading them off against each other.
-Instead there is the possibility where both marketing worlds are offered and the customer can choose their preferred mode of interaction.
-This is known as the ‘cafeteria model’ and while it is likely to be more expensive to offer initially, it provides marketing managers with two benefits.
+Instead, there is the possibility where both marketing worlds are offered and the customer can choose their preferred mode of interaction.
+This is known as the ‘cafeteria model’ and while it is likely to be more expensive to offer, initially it provides marketing managers with two benefits.